vitorcmonteiro/gra_streaming_gcloud/README.md

 The ``Listener`` class we created overrides the original ``StreamingClient`` class from ``Tweepy``.
 The ``on_data`` - originally from ``StreamingClient`` - function is called when a tweet is recevieved and we are printing just to see the incoming data and confirm that our connection is working.
 </br>

-### Add hashtag and print tweets
+## Add hashtag and print tweets
-Now for the next part of the code, let's keep working on ``main.py`` file.
-The idea is to follow these steps:
+Now for the next part of the code, let's keep working on ``publish.py`` file.
+The idea is to create a script that follows these few steps:

 1. Connect to Twitter;
 2. Get rules saved (filters) on our session;